oSoWoSo/disroot-howto/pages/04.Contribute/02.git/01.editors/01.pulsar/02.working/docs.en.md

 `git checkout our.branch.name`

 ### Publishing our branch
 We have created a local branch and we can start translating or writing a howto.
 For this branch we just created to also exist in the remote repository we need to **publish** it.
-In Atom it is done using the **Publish** function.
+In Pulsar it is done using the **Publish** function.
 When we click on it, we will be asked to enter our credentials.
-We need to enter our Gitea username and password.
+We need to enter our Forgejo username and password.

 ![](en/publish.png)